Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Triangle Structure Inequalities

-\Cref{eq:ww_ineq} is termed the Wagon Wheel inequality and denoted $I\tsb{WagonWheel}$ after the (identically-named) inflated structure of \cref{fig:wagon_wheel_inflation} used to derive it.
-To reiterate, a summary of the methods used to derive \cref{eq:ww_ineq} can be found in \cref{sec:marginal_satisfiability,sec:inflation_technique_summary,sec:deriving_inequalities}.
-Aside from increasing outcome cardinality, we are also forced to consider larger inflations than those analyzed in Ref.~\cite{Inflation}.
-This is because we found the smaller inflations considered there --- such as the Spiral inflation depicted in \cref{fig:spiral_inflation} --- were simply \textit{unable} to witness the incompatibility of the Fritz distribution, even when analyzed explicitly using four possible outcomes for every observable variable.
+Aside from increasing outcome cardinality, we are also forced to consider larger inflations than those analyzed in~\cite{Inflation}.
+This is because we found the smaller inflations considered there, such as the Spiral inflation depicted in \cref{fig:spiral_inflation}, were simply \textit{unable} to witness the incompatibility of the Fritz distribution, even when analyzed explicitly using four possible outcomes for every observable variable.

 By construction, every distribution $\prob[ABC]$ that is compatible with the Triangle structure per \cref{eq:triangle_compatibility} must satisfy $I\tsb{WagonWheel}$.
-On the other hand, the Fritz distribution violates $I\tsb{WagonWheel}$ with violation $\f{1}{16} \not \leq 0$.
+On the other hand, the Fritz distribution violates $I\tsb{WagonWheel}$ with violation $\f{1}{16}(\sqrt{2} - 1) \not \leq 0$\footnote{As a result of the error mentioned in Footnote~\ref{foot:error}, earlier versions of this paper erroneously reported a numerical violation of $\f{1}{16} \not \leq 0$. }.
 Consequently we affirm that the Fritz distribution is incompatible with the Triangle structure, a fact previously only demonstrated without inequalities.